Creating Region, Practice, or Group Forecasts

 • "Practice Level 01" if you selected "Practice Forecast" as the template.

-5. [Optional] Enter a common description for all practice or region forecasts.
+5. [Optional] Enter a common description for all region, practice, or group forecasts.

 6. If appropriate, select values for the Label, Category, and Sub-Category fields that apply to all forecasts.